Arcesilas/motherfucking-static-generator/docs/translation.md

 - `next`
 - `previous_page`
 - `next_page`
+- `aria-pagination`: used in aria label for pagination nav

 You can use as many messages as you need, the appropriate ones will be injected according to the language defined.